housleyjk/aiopyramid/README.rst

 the default view mapper is replaced with the ``CoroutineOrExecutorMapper`` which detects whether your ``view_callable`` is a coroutine and does a ``yield from`` to call it asyncronously.
-If your ``view_callable`` is not a coroutine, it will run it in a separate thread to avoid blocking the thread with the main loop.
+If your ``view_callable`` is not a coroutine, it will run it in a separate thread to avoid blocking the thread with the main loop. ``Asyncio`` is not thread-safe, so you will need to guarantee that either in memory resources are not shared between ``view callables`` running in the executor or that such resources are synchronized.

-This means that you do not need to change existing views in anyway.
-Also, via ``pyramid`` it is possible to restore the default view mapper, but note that this will mean that coroutine views that do not specify ``CoroutineMapper`` as their view mapper will fail.
+This means that you should not need to change existing views.
+Also, it is possible to restore the default view mapper, but note that this will mean that coroutine views that do not specify ``CoroutineMapper`` as their view mapper will fail.